 Whilst it is possible to attempt a DIY conversion, with expert help for some of the trickier aspects, the large amount of work involved often results in many people choosing to contract a specialist loft conversion company to undertake the task.

 Planning permission is not normally required for a loft conversion, unless you are extending the roof space or exceeding specified limits e.g. any dormer is higher than the current highest part of the roof or you live within a conservation area.
 It’s best to check permitted development guidelines with your local planning department to understand what you are allowed to do.
+Also see our helpful guide on planning permission costs, so you can budget for these if you do need planning permission.

 Building regulations apply to loft conversions to ensure, for example, that the structural strength of the new floor is sufficient, the stability of the existing structure is not endangered, there are safely designed stairs to the new floor and reasonable sound insulation exists between the conversion and the rooms below.
 There are also fire safety regulations with which you may need to comply.
-Read our guide Do I need a Structural Engineer?
+Read our guide Do I need a Structural Engineer? and you can find a structural engineer with our free tool.

 If you are putting a loft extension on a detached house and there is no shared wall with the neighbour, then no.